 Mauger (or Malger) was the youngest son of Richard II and his second wife, Papia of Envermeu.
 He rose to become Archbishop of Rouen in 1037.
 However, as he opposed the marriage of Duke William and Matilda of Flanders in 1049, he was banished from Rouen to the Isle of Guernsey.
 There he married Gisella or Guille "without sanction of the Church, he formed an intimacy that resulted in numerous progeny, some of whom took their father's, others their mother's name.
 'Hence,' observes a correspondent 'Guilles and Maugers are as plentiful as blackberries on the Channel Islands'".
 The Norman poet Wace (c.1110-1174), related stories of his life on the Channel Islands some 100 years later.

 Another Mauger was royal clerk and physician before he was elected to the see of Worcester in 1199, a position held until his death in 1212.
 Sir Mathias Mayer (Mayor), originally a Jerseyman was ancestor of the Majors of Hampshire.

 Over in England, "the font-name was fairly popular in the 13th century.
 Mauger is found as a single personal name in the Hundred Rolls."
 However, the Hundred Rolls (Hundredorum Rolls) of 1273 had listings as a surname too: Thomas filius Mager in Lincolnshire; Walter Mauger in Cambridgeshire; and Richard Malgor in Buckinghamshire.

 Early History of the Maugher family

-Another 171 words (12 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Maugher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maugher research.
+Another 55 words (4 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Maugher History in all our PDF Extended History products and printed products wherever possible.